- Energy consumption and environmental impact of baggage handling systems

 - Advantages of sustainable digital technologies over conventional technologies

 The advancing digitalization and networking of drive components in baggage handling systems offer numerous opportunities for sustainable and ecological development and a contribution to achieving the sustainability goals.
-The digitization and networking of baggage handling systems is manifold, but is often templated with the data exchange of individual process data for controlling the motion control, partially enriched with sensor data, and does not do justice to the existing potential in any way.
+The digitalization and networking of baggage handling systems is manifold, but is often templated with the data exchange of individual process data for controlling the motion control, partially enriched with sensor data, and does not do justice to the existing potential in any way.

 A drive unit of a baggage conveyor belt consisting of a gearmotor and a frequency inverter which, in simple terms, converts electrical energy into mechanical kinetic energy.
 Nowadays, the electronics installed in the latest generation of frequency inverters make it possible to record the motor current, which is responsible for the torque and consequently the movement, in high resolution.
 This is essential as a basis for further data analysis.
 Based on artificial intelligence algorithms, this motor current can be used to determine anomalies in the operating behavior of the individual conveyor belt, and over the entire conveyor line.
-The combination of frequency converter and geared motor can itself be regarded as a high-resolution sensor for anomalies in the conveyor line, which provides raw data and is required per se for the operation of the baggage handling system; there is no need to invest in additional hardware.
+The combination of frequency inverter and geared motor can itself be regarded as a high-resolution sensor for anomalies in the conveyor line, which provides raw data and is required per se for the operation of the baggage handling system; there is no need to invest in additional hardware.
 In initial field applications, artificial intelligence algorithms proved to be a promising approach for detecting anomalies in the system caused by wear and damage to ball bearings and gearing parts of the gearbox.

 The challenge here, however, is that most market players are primarily reluctant to use the most modern technologies, which are still being tested.
 In the past, intelligent fault detection could only be achieved using large volumes of data - so-called Big Data - which had to be obtained from practical applications at great expense and permanently evaluated.
 However, wear and tear of components that could lead to an unexpected shutdown of the baggage handling system does not usually occur abruptly, but develops over time; accordingly, less data is required, but this data must be of excellent quality and granularity.
 Small Data colloquially coins this higher quality data set.
 In order to be able to reliably realize preventive error detection, and thus to get to Smart Data as well as a Digital Twin, the current technology still requires a more time-intensive learning curve.
 This is mainly due to the fact that each application has its own mechanical characteristics, and a simple generalization is not (yet) possible, but seems to be within reach.
 An enrichment of the algorithm for preventive error detection with already existing sensor technology, which is available anyway for the smooth control of the baggage flow, is quite conceivable.